cgiacomi/node-challenge/README.md

 All the acceptance tests and unit tests have been also refactored to reflect the changes in the codebase.

-### Unit tests

-A few more unit tests have been added to cater for the changes in the formatter, both for the User and Expense domain.

-### Acceptance tests

-More acceptance tests have been added to verify that the changes to the code do not break any existing code (regression testing), as well as all the new features are covered by simple functional tests.

 ### Codebase refactoring

 The codebase has been refactored to reflect a more losely coupled approach.
 The entry point `server.ts` has been refactored to extract the various components `Application`, `Routes` and the `Server` in a way to enhance both readability and ensure a cleaner separation of concern between the individual parts.